SymbioticLab/Hydra/README.md

 In a simple one-to-one experiment, we have two machines (M1 and M2).
 Applications run in container on M1.
 M1 needs remote memory from M2.
-We need to install infiniswap block device on M1, and install infiniswap daemon on M2.
+We need to install Resilience Manager on M1, and install Resource Monitor on M2.

 1. Setup InfiniBand NIC on both machines:
 ```bash